cloudflare/cloudflare-docs/content/cloudflare-one/_partials/_terraform_variable_values.md

     Terraform will automatically use these variables if the file is named `terraform.tfvars`, otherwise the variable file will need to be manually passed in.

-2. Open the file in a text editor and add the following variables.
+2. Add the following variables to `terraform.tfvars`.
 Be sure to modify the example with your own values.

     ```txt
     ---